Canard (aeronautics): Stability

 A canard foreplane may be used as a horizontal stabiliser, whether stability is achieved statically or artificially (fly-by-wire).

-Being placed ahead of the center of gravity, a canard foreplane acts directly to reduce longitudinal static stability (stability in pitch).
-The first airplane to achieve controlled, powered flight, the Wright Flyer, was conceived as a control-canard but in effect was also an unstable lifting canard.
-At that time the Wright brothers did not understand the basics of pitch stability of the canard configuration, and were in any event more concerned with controllability.
+Being placed ahead of the centre of gravity, a canard foreplane acts directly to reduce longitudinal static stability (stability in pitch).
+The first aeroplane to achieve controlled, powered flight, the Wright Flyer, was conceived as a control-canard but in effect was also an unstable lifting canard.
+At that time the Wright brothers believed that instability was a requirement to make an aeroplane controllable.
+They did not know how to make a tailplane unstable, so they chose a canard control surface for this reason.

 Nevertheless, a canard stabiliser may be added to an otherwise unstable design to obtain overall static pitch stability.
 To achieve this stability, the change in canard lift coefficient with angle of attack (lift coefficient slope) should be less than that for the main plane.
 A number of factors affect this characteristic.
+For example, seven years after the Wrights' first flight, the ASL Valkyrie adopted the canard position in order to make the aeroplane stable and safe.

 For most airfoils, lift slope decreases at high lift coefficients.
 Therefore, the most common way in which pitch stability can be achieved is to increase the lift coefficient (so the wing loading) of the canard.
 This tends to increase the lift-induced drag of the foreplane, which may be given a high aspect ratio in order to limit drag.
-Such a canard airfoil has a greater airfoil camber than the wing.
+Such a canard airfoil has a greater camber than the wing.

 Another possibility is to decrease the aspect ratio of the canard, with again more lift-induced drag and possibly a higher stall angle than the wing.

 A design approach used by Burt Rutan is a high aspect ratio canard with higher lift coefficient (the wing loading of the canard is between 1.6 and 2 times the wing one) and a canard airfoil whose lift coefficient slope is non-linear (nearly flat) between 14° and 24°.

 Another stabilisation parameter is the power effect.
 In case of canard pusher propeller: "the power-induced flow clean up of the wing trailing edge" increases the wing lift coefficient slope (see above).
 Conversely, a propeller located ahead of the canard (increasing the lift slope of the canard) has a strong destabilising effect.